fulezi/soleil/README.md

 ## Description

 This project is a research on a game-engine and is written with OSG.
-Souces re currently in-progress.
+Souces are currently in-progress.
 This will be a Labyrinth that youhave to escape from with a tons of traps and not cool guys.